-From April 2020, 4 taxes will become preferred and high ranking trade creditors in any business going into liquidation.
+From April 2020, 4 taxes became preferred and high ranking trade creditors in any business going into liquidation.
 They are; Income Tax, VAT, CIS schemes and Employees’ National Insurance.
 It used to be that when a business went into liquidation, creditors were paid out in a specific order with secured bank loans and employee wages at the top, leaving trade creditors at the bottom along with HMRC.
-All this is changing in 2020.
+All this is changing.
 So, if you are a trading with a business that suddenly goes bust you will be very low on the list.

 HMRC is a preferred creditor when businesses go bankrupt!